MicaelaDJ/calculator/README.md

 ## Support and contact details

 _If you run into any issues or have questions, ideas or concerns.
-Contact Stuart @ stuartduke@hotmail.com or Micaela @ micaelajawor@yahoo.com.}_
+Contact Stuart @ stuartduke@hotmail.com or Micaela @ micaelajawor@yahoo.com. or Shawn @ lunsford.sk@gmail.com_

 ## Technologies Used